acheng257/ac215_PrepPal/README.md

 **Project:** <br>
 In this project, we aim to develop an AI-powered meal-planning application that streamlines recipe discovery and ingredient management.
 Powered by a Retrieval-Augmented Generation (RAG) model, the app suggests personalized recipes from a database of 300,000 meals, using available pantry ingredients and user preferences.
 Users can easily manage their pantry and saved recipes, with the app dynamically adjusting recommendations based on updates.
 A fine-tuned model enhances the user experience by prioritizing recipes that align with personal tastes and pantry stock, helping reduce food waste and simplify meal preparation.

+### Milestone3

+In this milestone, we present our PrePal application in the form of an investor pitch.
+The presentation for the midterm can be found in the midterm_presentation folder.

 ### Milestone2